-- There is approximately 1 km of perimeter fencing around the site with two main access points (a minor one on Copse road, and the major entrance to the facility on the Main Road).
+There is approximately 1 km of perimeter fencing around the site with two main access points (a minor one on Copse road, and the major entrance to the facility on the Main Road).
 The main entrance has a guard facility.
-These two entrances are kept locked. - Drainage (Figure 3): there are four surface drain connections to the property: (3a) culvert draining the surface of the main road to the pond (3b) culvert from Copse Road draining to pond (3c) culvert designed to take overflow from the pond (via culvert) under the road, and direct it to a drainage feature (sinkhole) in the vicinity of Shettlewood.
-No photo is available for the culvert from the pond on the adjacent property (to the west) to the pond on the DFH property. - Groundwater linkages are the subject of review in this EIA. - There are free linkages to the outside environment in respect of airflows, and off-site dispersal of emissions generated on site.
+These two entrances are kept locked.

+- Drainage: There is a site access road running along the boundary between Lot 47 and Lot 48 in an east-west direction.
+A drain is located on the north side of this road, to which all surface flows from Lot 48 are directed.
+This drain and all drainage from the site ultimately feed into the pond in Lot 47.
+This shallow pond is clay-lined, and does not drain freely.
+A culvert (spill way) designed to take overflow from the pond under the main road, and direct it along the main road towards the Great River (Figure 3c) has been constructed.
+Aside from this spillway, three other drain connections lead into the main pond from outside via the following culverts: - Culvert from the pond on the adjacent property (to the west) to the pond. - Culvert draining the surface of the main road to the pond (Figure 3a) - Culvert from Copse Road draining to pond (Figure 3b) - Groundwater linkages are the subject of review in this EIA. - There are free linkages to the outside environment in respect of airflows, and off-site dispersal of emissions generated on site.
 As there is no incinerator planned for the site, emissions are restricted mainly to fugitive dust and vehicular emissions. - Socio-economic linkages: The head office and funeral parlour for the cemetery is based on Union Street, Montego Bay so there will be link with this area.
 Based on discussions with the director and the socio-economic survey, it is not anticipated that there will be a large proportion of patronage of the cemetery from the Hanover area.
-Consequently, it is expected that there will be increased vehicular traffic associated with burial processions coming from the Montego Bay area.

-In terms of visual linkages the burial area cannot be seen from the main road on an eastern approach (Figure 4a), because of the hill separating the entrance/pond area from the burial area.
+Consequently, it is expected that there will be increased vehicular traffic associated with burial processions coming from the Montego Bay area. - In terms of visual linkages the burial area cannot be seen from the main road on an eastern approach (Figure 4a), because of the hill separating the entrance/pond area from the burial area.
 The parking lot is located on the topographic high, which is ~25 m above road level.
 On approach from the west, it is possible to see the burial area.